Have you ever wondered how and why cats purr?

 How Cats Purr

-The general consensus of veterinarians and scientists is that purring doesn’t actually originate from the throat.
-Basically, the feline anatomy provides the structure and physiology causes the purring.
+Science is still trying to demystify the purr.
+But the general consensus of veterinarians and scientists is that purring doesn’t actually originate from the throat.
+Basically, the unique feline anatomy provides the structure and physiology that causes the purring.

 The vibrating folds of the glottis are what actually create a purring sound.